Andrés Iniesta: Club career

-FC Barcelona
+Barcelona

 Early career

 Iniesta comes from Fuentealbilla, a small village in the province of Albacete, Castile–La Mancha, where he mostly played futsal due to the lack of football pitches in the village.
-At the age of 12, while playing for Albacete Balompié in a junior seven-a-side tournament in Albacete, he attracted the attention of scouts from clubs around Spain.
+At the age of 12, while playing for Albacete in a junior seven-a-side tournament, he attracted the attention of scouts from clubs around Spain.
 His parents knew Barcelona's youth team coach, Enrique Orizaola, and he persuaded them to consider sending Iniesta to the Barcelona youth academy.
 Iniesta traveled there with his parents and visited La Masia, the farmhouse where the club houses its young players; the trip convinced them to enroll Iniesta in the Barcelona youth ranks.

 "Receive, pass, offer, receive, pass, offer."